Q. What are AFR’s primary services?

 Q. Does AFR's private flood insurance policy comply with the criteria as defined in the statute?

-A. Yes, and we are happy to provide any and all supporting documentation necessary to satisfy your compliance department and your regulatory field examiner.
+A. Yes, our policy meets the definition of private flood insurance and the compliance aid is located at the bottom of our declarations page.
+We are happy to provide any and all supporting documentation necessary to satisfy your compliance department and your regulatory field examiner.

 Q. According to the Loans in Areas Having Special Flood Hazards FINAL RULE (July 2015) some detached structures on residential property no longer require flood insurance.
 Do I still need a flood zone determination for those structures?

 A. Yes.
 The FINAL RULE clearly instructs the lender to continue to determine whether or not a detached structure lies within the 100-year floodplain.
 As a matter of safety and soundness, most lenders will continue to require flood insurance on any detached structure that is being used to secure the note.

 Q. I’ve been told by my compliance department that flood zone determinations expire in 7 years.
 I thought we had life of loan coverage.
 Do I really need to re-order new determinations for ones older than 7 years?